rnguy172/rnguy172/README.md

 Hello!
 My name is Roxana Nguyen!
 I am a curious and detail-oriented lifelong learner, who recently received a B.S. in Statistics at the University of California, Riverside.
 Currently, I am working towards becoming an Epidemiologist/Biostatistician, so that I can nurture the health and wellbeing of all Californians through developing and implementing equitable, data-driven public health research, policies, and services.
 I am particularly passionate about solving public health issues prominent in marginalized communities, especially the Southeast Asian community.

 While attending UC Riverside, I was actively involved in the university's mini public health department, The Well.
-I dedicated 25 hours of my time (becoming the 3rd most involved PHP volunteer of the academic year) to organize and implement public health initiatives and events, effectively promoting public health information, resources, and services relevant to the diverse campus community.
+I dedicated a total of 94 hours of my time (becoming the 1st most involved PHP volunteer of the academic year) to organize and implement public health initiatives and events, effectively promoting public health information, resources, and services relevant to the diverse campus community.
 The following academic year, I was promoted to a lead position, the Data and Metrics Committee Lead for the Public Health Peers (PHP) Committee.
 Public Health Peers (PHP) Data and Metrics Lead at The Well, I developed, implemented, and maintained efficient data management systems in Microsoft Excel and Google Sheets to track, analyze, and report program data, detailing the performances of PHP's programs and recommending data-informed improvements for said programs.

 I am eager to utilize my confident knowledge, skills, and experiences in data entry, data analysis, data reporting, data management, and statistical theory to equitably enrich the lives of vulnerable populations in the nonprofit and/or health and wellness field!